OutSystems/docs-odc/src/eap/integration-with-systems/consume_rest/intro.md

 REST APIs using **Basic Authentication** are supported out of the box in the "Consume REST API Method" dialog box described below.
 You can use the REST customization capabilities to add support for other authentication methods:

+> **Warning:** OutSystems does not support self-signed certificates.
+The REST API must have a valid public certificate with a public certificate authority to ensure the request is accepted, either at the client or server side.

 * For token-based authentication, use the **OnBeforeRequest** callback to add the required HTTP authorization header to the outgoing requests.

 ## Mapping REST data types to OutSystems data types